Search results for

 Flashlight by FreeApps screenshot

 Flashlight isn’t the most unique name, but it’s a decent flashlight app.
 It includes a simple UI, a quick on and off button, and a widget, and you can even shake the phone to turn the flashlight on and off.
 Plus, it has the usual no permissions, is free, and has no advertising.
-You can get the pro version for $4.99 if you want to, but it’s entirely optional.
-This isn’t the most unique app on the list, but it’s simple and gets the job done.
+You can get the pro version for $4.99, but it’s entirely optional.
+This isn’t the most unique app, but it’s simple and does the job.

 Price: Free